-Trump Tweets Support For "Bible Literacy" Classes In Public Schools & Twitter Is Calling Him Out
+Trump Tweeted Support For "Bible Literacy" Classes & Twitter Did Not Approve

 One of the main constituencies that helped Donald Trump get elected president was Evangelical Christians, and now he's using his position in the Oval Office to advance causes close to that group's heart.
 On Monday, for example, Trump tweeted in support of "Bible literacy" classes at public schools — but not everyone responded favorably.